makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 She got a get-well-soon card addressed to her husband after she called to check on Aiden on every break and several times besides.
 She had accepted the card as gracefully as she could, stammering out a lie about a death in the family.

-HR had called her in one day for a meeting.
+The worst had been when HR had called her in one day for a meeting.
 It was a toss-up as to who was more anxious, her or the fretful mouse saying, "This is totally confidential, but one of your coworkers has been concerned about the appearance of your fur, and has asked me to pass this on."
 On the printout she was given were several domestic abuse hot-lines.

 That's when she'd asked about working remote.